-Each year an annual, called the "Shadow", is published by the students.
+Each year an annual is published by the students.
 The selection of editor is made by the annual sponsor with the help of the principal and present editor.
-Students interested in serving on the annual staff should contact Mrs. Weiglein and/or Mrs. Ayers.
+Students interested in serving on the annual staff should contact Ms. Kayser-Kemp.